Ecology Careers: What Do Ecologist Do?

 Ecologists work in all aspects of the environment.
 For instance, they may conduct studies on wetlands, lakes, ponds, flora, and fauna.
 Their observations include wildlife, birds, mammals, amphibians, reptiles, or any taxonomy of life.

 Ecologists study the relationships between organisms and their environment.
-They are experts in understanding how species interact with each other, identifying the natural world’s balance, and exploring interactions between organisms in an ecosystem.
+They are experts in understanding how species interact with each other, identifying the natural world’s balance, and exploring interactions between organisms in various types of ecosystems.

 Sounds interesting?
 What’s the trajectory for ecology careers?
 And how much do they earn?
 Find you more about ecology as a career.